Tail call and Tail-call Optimization (TCO)

 | n -> n * factorial (n - 1)

-It’s obvious that this function is not tail-recursive.
-The reason is that we still need to multiply the return value of factorial (n - 1)
+This function is not tail-recursive.
+The reason is that we still need to multiply the return value of factorial (n - 1) by n.

 Now we can rewrite this function to a tail-recursive function using the accumulator pattern.